 We want your feedback

 We're introducing Earthquake Risks to make it easier for you to find valuable risk-assessment data.
 We want to know how well we've done that and what else we can do to help you.
-Click here to send us an email with your feedback.
+So, when you try the tool, please fill out the survey when you see it.
 We hope you'll share your thoughts so we can improve not just Earthquake Risks but also our existing products and new products we're working on for you.

 Bryan Stanwood, CPCU, ARM, AIDA is WSRB’s Vice President and COO.
 He has 30 years of property and casualty insurance experience and extensive expertise in managing high-performing insurance sales and underwriting departments.